 2. Prepare Your CSV Template

 For brand registered sellers, the Early Reviewer Program portal can be found in Seller Central under the Advertising tab.
 To submit products for enrollment, sellers will upload their eligible SKUs through the template shown below, provided by Amazon.
-Up to 100 SKUs can be uploaded at once.
+Additionally, up to 100 SKUs can be uploaded at once.

 Product eligibility requirements include: